SumoLogic/sumologic-documentation/docs/metrics/metrics-queries/metrics-explorer.md

 ![pre-join.png](/img/metrics/pre-join.png)

-To join the queries, add a third query row, and then switch to Advanced mode, by choosing **Advanced Mode** from the three-dot menu in that row.
+To join the queries, add a third query row, and then switch to Advanced mode, by choosing **Advanced Mode** from the three-dot kebab menu in that row.

 ![advanced.png](/img/metrics/advanced.png)